David G. Patriquin

 I retired in 2008.
 Since then, I have been active in and served on the boards of several natural history/trail/environmental organizations.
 I spend as much time as I can in the field, always with a camera in hand; through these activities I made or helped to make the ecological case for protection the Five Bridge Lakes Wilderness Area, two Nature Trust properties on the Chebucto Peninsula, and the Williams Lake Backlands (now the Shaw Wilderness Park).
 I have ongoing conservation-related activites in the Halifax Backlands, Sandy Lake & Environs (Bedford, NS), and at the French Village Conservation Woodland.
 I am webmaster and writer for several voluntary organizations (see below).

 In the winters of 2015, 2016 & 2019 I went to Barbados and Carriacou (Grenada) to resurvey seagrass beds I had surveyed in 1969 as part of my PhD research.
-I am currently writing those up with my Dal colleague Bob Scheibling as co-author; we have published one paper and a second has been submitted.
-(Bob had also conducted PhD research in the Caribbean in days gone by.)
+I am currently writing those up with my Dal colleague Bob Scheibling as co-author; Bob had also conducted PhD research in the Caribbean in days gone by.
+We have published two papers from the Carriacou work. br>

 I feel very fortunate.
 From my youth, my dream was to live in Nova Scotia where my family roots lie.
 Now I have lived most of my life here and our "kids" and grandkids are still sharing the experience.
-It is also a place I am still just getting to know.
+It is also a place I am still just getting to know, and to appreciate it as the ancestral and still unceded land of the Mi'kma'ki.

 Education